dasmith/IsisWorld/README.md

   - Multi-client implementation
   - Improving granularity of actions:  kinesthetic grasp, move items between arms, damage to body depending on forces
   - Adding animation methods to graphics
+  - Configuration parameters to disable non-essential, CPU intensive visual effects, like the clouds in the sky.

 ## Resources for Developers

+Here is a list of resources for developers that are getting started working with IsisWorld.

   [Panda3d.org](http://panda3d.org) has a really good manual, though it doesn't have 100% coverage of all the features in the API.
 Also [the Panda3D forum](http://Panda3d.org/phpbb2/) is very valuable resource.

+To learn about Git, I recommend [GitHub's videos](http://learn.github.com).